 Nothing in § 362 itself suggests the "adequate protection" exception to the automatic stay argued by [the creditor].
 As demonstrated above, the presence of "property of the estate" triggers the proscription in § 362(a)(3).
 There is no "exception" to property of the estate for property with respect to which a creditor claims a right of adequate protection."
 To the contrary, as recognized by the Supreme Court in Whiting Pools, §§ 541 and 542 of the Code work together to draw back into the estate a right of possession that is claimed by a lien creditor pursuant to a prepetition seizure; the Code then substitutes "adequate protection" for possession as one of the lien creditor's rights in the bankruptcy case . . .
-[T]he creditor's "adequate protection" right does not defeat the statutory obligation in § 542(a) that [the creditor] "shall deliver" possession of property of the estate.154
+[T]he creditor's "adequate protection" right does not defeat the statutory obligation in § 542(a) that [the creditor] "shall deliver" possession of property of the estate.
+154

-The court further noted that Congress has established procedures for requesting adequate protection, none of which were followed by the creditor.155 Although the creditor may be entitled to adequate protection, the possibility of such request or even a request for relief from the automatic stay does not excuse turnover.156 To hold otherwise, the court stressed, would improperly elevate a creditor's subjective judgment regarding adequate protection over a chapter 13 debtor's right to possess and use property of the estate under sections 363, 541 and 542(a).157
+The court further noted that Congress has established procedures for requesting adequate protection, none of which were followed by the creditor.
+Although the creditor may be entitled to adequate protection, the possibility of such request or even a request for relief from the automatic stay does not excuse turnover.
+To hold otherwise, the court stressed, would improperly elevate a creditor's subjective judgment regarding adequate protection over a chapter 13 debtor's right to possess and use property of the estate under sections 363, 541 and 542(a).
+To

 Finally, the court commented that a creditor subject to section 542(a) still has a means by which to protect itself.
-Section 362(f) expressly authorizes a court to grant relief from the automatic stay on an expedited or even emergency basis.158 Thus, the creditor could have filed its motion for relief from the automatic stay upon learning of the bankruptcy case.159 Yet, the court commented, section 362(d) is not an exception to the automatic stay, meaning that the creditor is not excused from section 362(a) by filing a motion for relief from the automatic stay.160 Because the creditor did not deliver the vehicle promptly upon receiving notice of the debtor's bankruptcy, the court ultimately found that the creditor had improperly exercised control over property of the estate in violation of section 362(a)(3).161 quo pending a determination of adequate protection.164 Finally, the dissent was unpersuaded by the majority's interpretation of section 362(a)(3).
-According to the dissent, no "act" occurred, because the creditor had done nothing post-petition.165
+Section 362(f) expressly authorizes a court to grant relief from the automatic stay on an expedited or even emergency basis.
+Thus, the creditor could have filed its motion for relief from the automatic stay upon learning of the bankruptcy case.
+Yet, the court commented, section 362(d) is not an exception to the automatic stay, meaning that the creditor is not excused from section 362(a) by filing a motion for relief from the automatic stay.
+Because the creditor did not deliver the vehicle promptly upon receiving notice of the debtor's bankruptcy, the court ultimately found that the creditor had improperly exercised control over property of the estate in violation of section 362(a)(3).

-A strongly-worded dissent in Sharon suggested the majority was "bludgeoning" creditors by depriving them of a hearing, as section 542(a) is not self-effectuating.162 The dissent also found circumspect the majority's conclusion that a trustee need not provide adequate protection prior to turnover.163 Instead, the dissent emphasized the need to maintain the status
+A strongly-worded dissent in Sharon suggested the majority was "bludgeoning" creditors by depriving them of a hearing, as section 542(a) is not self-effectuating.
+162 The dissent also found circumspect the majority's conclusion that a trustee need not provide adequate protection prior to turnover.
+163 Instead, the dissent emphasized the need to maintain the status quo pending a determination of adequate protection.
+Finally, the dissent was unpersuaded by the majority's interpretation of section 362(a)(3).
+According to the dissent, no "act" occurred, because the creditor had done nothing post-petition.
+165